ehmatthes/pcc_2e/recommended_reading/django.md

 # Django Resources
 {: .no_toc }

-*Note: This is a work in progress.
-I will be adding to this as I have time over the next week or so.*

 Django has been one of the most prominent Python web frameworks for almost 15 years now.
 Django is downloaded about 200,000 times each day, and powers millions of websites.
 You can use it for small projects where you're the only user, or for projects that just serve the teams you work with.
 But it's also powerful enough to serve some of the most popular sites on the internet such as Instagram, Pinterest, and Disqus.

 You can use books to get started with Django, but once you learn the overall structure of Django projects and how to do common tasks, you'll want to become familiar with the official documenation and some other online resources.
 Django has some of the best documentation of any open source project, and it's well worth your time to become familiar wtih it.
 This section will help you find some good followup resources after working through the Learning Log project, and also familiarize you with resources you're likely to use as long as you're an active Django developer.